Dowker-type theorems for disk-polygons in normed planes: Introduction

-Our main goal is to investigate a normed version of the problem in \cite{TF2015}.
+Our main goal is to investigate a normed version of the problem in \cite{TF2015}, by replacing the Euclidean unit disks by the unit disks of a normed plane, and measuring area and perimeter according to the norm.
 To state our results, recall that the unit ball of any finite dimensional normed space is a convex body symmetric to the origin $o$, and any such body is the unit ball of a finite dimensional normed space.
 Thus, in the paper we choose an arbitrary $o$-symmetric convex disk $C$ in the real normed space $\Re^2$, and work in the normed plane with unit disk $C$, which we regard as $\Re^2$ equipped with the norm $||\cdot||_C$ of $C$.
 In the paper, by a convex disk we mean a compact, convex planar set with nonempty interior.
 We denote the family of convex disks by $\KK$, and the family of $o$-symmetric convex disks by $\KK_o$.
 In the paper we regard $\KK$ and $\KK_o$ as topological spaces with the topology induced by Hausdorff distance.

 Before presenting our results, recall the well-known fact that any finite dimensional real normed space can be equipped with a Haar measure, and that this measure is unique up to multiplication of the standard Lebesgue measure by a scalar (cf. e.g. \cite{Thompson}).
 This scalar does not play a role in our investigation and in the paper $\area(\cdot)$ denotes $2$-dimensional Lebesgue measure.